mossland/MosslandDeveloperSupportProgram/README.md

 - In order to incentivize developer participation and uphold the quality of open source development, Mossland has introduced the MOC Support Program for developers contributing to its open source projects.
 - Ideas and open source projects submitted through this repository or by email may be reviewed by Mossland DAO and receive MOC grants.

+## 🔑 What is this repository?

+This repository is the **hub for long-term, DAO-backed open source projects** in the Mossland ecosystem.

+- Start with an idea or prototype (e.g., via [`Hackathon`](https://github.com/mossland/Hackathon) or direct proposal).
+- If the project aligns with Mossland’s roadmap and ecosystem, it can enter this program.
+- The Mossland team then helps prepare **DAO (Agora) proposals** and manage **MOC grants & milestones** for selected projects.

 ## Participation Methods for Open Source

 ### Idea Proposals and Service Development Proposals